 Following a preliminary triage to eliminate submissions unsuitable for Clinical Medicine Insights: Cardiology all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Clinical Medicine Insights: Cardiology utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Clinical Medicine Insights: Cardiology utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 Reviewers may at their own discretion opt to reveal their names to the author in their review but our standard policy practice is for their identities to remain concealed.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.